MartOfTheNorth/Panacea_Lab/README.md

     - $ psql "$OMOP" -f "omop/build-omop/postgresql/omop_vocab_load.sql"  >>  /home/mart/output20191006.log    (3 minutes)

 ## Part 3.5 Create indexes on the vocabulary (90 minutes)
     -#Very important to have indexes for vacabulary and MIMIC-III.
-It will reduce from 5+ days to 1 day of ETL tasks.
+It will reduce from weeks to 5 days of ETL tasks.
     -#MIMIC-III indexing was done in Part 2.3.
 This is step is for indexing vocabulary.
     -#Run only indexes and constraints of Standardized vocabulary.
     -#Reference to  /mimic-omop/omop/build-omop/postgresql/OMOP CDM postgresql indexes.txt"